Peter Pan's Flight

-Peter Pan's Flight is a rail-suspended dark ride at the Magic Kingdom, Disneyland, Disneyland Paris, Tokyo Disneyland, and Shanghai Disneyland theme parks.
+Peter Pan's Flight is a rail-suspended dark ride at the Disneyland, Magic Kingdom, Tokyo Disneyland, Disneyland Park (Paris) and Shanghai Disneyland theme parks.
 Located in the Fantasyland area of each park, its story, music, staging, and artwork are based on Walt Disney's Peter Pan, the 1953 animated film version of the classic Peter Pan story by J. M. Barrie.
 It is also one of the few remaining attractions that was operational on Disneyland's opening day in 1955, although the original version was entirely redesigned in 1983.
 Five of the six Disney resort destinations feature it, each with a unique exterior, walk-through queue and ride experience.

 History

 The original intent of the attraction was for guests to fly through the ride as if they themselves were Peter Pan.
 Most guests did not quite grasp this concept, however, and were left wondering why Peter was not in the attraction.
 The Walt Disney World version of the ride, which opened two days after the park's grand opening on October 3, 1971, added scenes with Peter and made use of Audio-Animatronic figures.

 In 1983, Disneyland's Fantasyland underwent a major redesign.
 Some of its rides were relocated to make way for expanded versions of existing dark rides and the addition of a new one.
 The new Fantasyland resembled a rustic Alpine village rather than a medieval fair.
 Peter Pan's Flight continued to feature a colorful mural depicting the characters from the film, and Peter Pan was added to various scenes, including an Audio-Animatronic version of him.
 The original Pirate Ship Restaurant and Skull Rock were removed, and the riggings, lanterns, and other props from the restaurant were added to Peter Pan's Flight.

+A 2024 update to Magic Kingdom's Peter Pan's Flight attraction would retain Tiger Lily, but replace the film's other Indian characters, including Tiger Lily's father who actually appeared in the film, with a new group of "less caricatured" characters including Tiger Lily's grandmother and with modern outfits.